Nino-gb/PyCitySchool/README.md

 ### Purpose

-Determinate how the new data will affect original school showcase trends and performance using a variety of program language tools to create codes to replace 9th grade math and reading scores from Thomas High School.
+Determinate how the new data will affect original school showcase trends and performance using a variety of programmming language tools to create codes to replace 9th grade math and reading scores from Thomas High School.

 Tools used to imported , merged, cleaned, transformed and modified data;